Keep your divorce between you and your estranged spouse.

-Your children need to understand you are not divorcing them and not be involved in the adult conflicts.
+Your children need to understand you are not divorcing them and are not involved in adult conflicts.
 Stay connected, whether the children live with you most of the time or with their other parent.

 You are a parent or you are not.
 It’s not the quantity of time you spend with your children, it is the quality of time.
 Commit to it regularly, responsibly, and you are a parent.

 Listen to the inner parent in yourself to know when it’s okay to let a child stay up late or to be stern on undesirable behavior.
 Here’s your opportunity to be the best parent you want to be without the stresses of a dysfunctional marriage.

 Your children want to see you having fun with them, not on the sidelines on your phone.
-It can be as simple as cart races in the grocery store, racing up the stairs, who can finish their milk first, movies, bowling, hiking or cartoons in Pjs time, or even reading some of their books and discussing them.
+It can be as simple as cart races in the grocery store, racing up the stairs, who can finish their milk first, movies, bowling, hiking or cartoons in PJs time, or even reading some of their books and discussing them.
 Find those things you honestly enjoy doing with your children.

 The children and you may work through this just fine if everyone is allowed to express their feelings.
-Not always the case, but know that each of you will make mistakes and it’s okay, you can work through it and no one needs be scared for life.
+Not always the case, but know that each of you will make mistakes and it’s okay, you can work through it and no one needs to be scared for life.
 If you need a therapist, ask your primary care physician or your divorce attorney for a few good recommendations.

-- You are not alone.
 There are support groups, play date groups, and numerous resources if you want to meet up with other divorced/single parents and their children.
 Talk to the other parents while at sports practices/games, check with the school your child attends.
 Sometimes it’s good to know that incidents like toothpaste in the hair, aversions to green foods, and the desire to wear mismatched clothes are not unique to your children.